 Rudi was born in 1986 in Watford, Hertfordshire.
-Studying BA and MA History with the University of Hertfordshire, he is now researching a PhD on the socio-economic impacts of the coming of the railways.
-With a long-standing passion for history, particularly concerning transportation, he has assisted with a number of museum and university projects and has presented numerous lectures and articles on historical transportation themes.
+A Doctor of History, specialising in Victorian railway socio-economics, he has a long-standing passion for all things historical, particularly concerning transportation.
+He has assisted with a number of museum and university projects and exhibitions, and has presented numerous lectures and articles on historical transportation themes.

 A collector of Titanic memorabilia, Rudi has been fascinated by her story from a young age, and has been a member of the British Titanic Society since 1998.
 For the Centenary he acted as an advisor for the BBC and the National Archives, providing research, interviews and lectures.
 Rudi became Honorary Secretary of the Society in September 2012.

 John was born in 1962, and lives in Wapping, east London.
 He has worked in the City of London for over 30 years, and is currently employed as a senior fund specialist with a major asset management company based in the capital.
 His interest in the Titanic began at a very early age having seen the classic film, A Night to Remember, based on Walter Lord’s iconic book of the same name.
 The Titanic story continued to fascinate him over the years, but his passion was finally cemented in 1993 after having attended the National Maritime Museum’s display of artefacts recovered from the ship.
 He later joined the British Titanic Society, and has not looked back since.

 His particular interest is the ‘the Californian Incident’ which concerns the mystery ship seen by many eyewitnesses from the decks of the sinking Titanic.
 John’s other passion is badminton where he has administered a successful club in Wapping for the past 23 years.
 He discovered in 1993 both of his interests had a loose connection, when it was made known the sports centre where he played once operated as a repair yard for Harland and Wolff – builders of the Titanic.